Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of BSGM

-The following lemma and subsequent corollary provide such upper bounds which have a linear dependence on the MSE of $\g{\s}$.
-A similar setting is studied also by \cite{dvurechensky2017gradient} where they consider inexact gradients but with a different error model. \cite{schmidt2011convergence} provide a similar results in the convex case.
+The following theorem and subsequent corollary provide such upper bounds which have a linear dependence on the average MSE of $\g{\s}$.
+A similar setting is studied also by \cite{dvurechensky2017gradient} where they consider inexact gradients but with a different error model. \cite{schmidt2011convergence} provide a similar result in the convex case.

 \begin{theorem} Let $\D \subseteq \R^m$ be convex and closed, $f:\D \mapsto \R$ be $L$-smooth and $\{\lambda_\s\}_\s$ be a sequence generated by Algorithm~\eqref{eq:pgdinexact}.
-Furthermore, let $\Delta_f := f(\lambda_0)- \min_{\lambda} f(\lambda)$, $\yd > 0$, $\delta_s := \norm{\nabla f(\lambda_s) - \hat \nabla f(\lambda_s)}$ and $0 < \alpha < 2/[L(1 + \yd)]$.
+Furthermore, let $\Delta_f := f(\lambda_0)- \inf_{\lambda} f(\lambda)$, $\yd > 0$, $\delta_s := \norm{\nabla f(\lambda_s) - \hat \nabla f(\lambda_s)}$ and $0 < \alpha < 2/[L(1 + \yd)]$.
 Then for all $S \in \N$